pablomartinezceldran/type-it-fast/README.md

 There are things that I have left out.
 One of them is to save the scores in a database and to be able to log in.
 I would also like to add an option to share the web app with friends and be able to challenge each other.

+I originally wanted to process the images in a queue and check that the key pressed was the front of the queue.
+Then I changed it to only process a single image using a hook.

 ## Things I am proud of

 Personally I think the look and feel has turned out very well.